This is a very nice British issued .455 hand ejector in very good overall condition and would make a handsome addition to any collection.

 This a very nice S&W with most of its original finish remaining, the bore is very good, and the grips are undamaged.

-There is some rub and loss of blue on the high points consistent with holster wear
+There is some rub and loss of blue on the high points & on the barrel consistent with holster wear

-This is a genuine Canadian Miliary contract, and bears the Canadian military inspectors on the base of the grip, crown over 30
+This is a genuine Miliary contract, and bears the Enfield military inspectors

 For a pistol that is now 100 years old and issued in WWI it has survived in remakable condition